edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 Then inside ``impl WeatherApp`` we have a few methods.

 First there is ``init()``, which just gives the app some initial data.
-Andorra is a small enough country that we can insert six cities and have full coverage of its weather conditions, so we will go with that.
-Note that the ``Error`` type for the EdgeDB client has an ``.is()`` method that lets us check what sort of error was returned, and here we will check for a ``ConstraintViolationError`` to see if a city has already been inserted, and otherwise print an "Unexpected error" for anything else.
+We'll choose the small country of Andorra located in between Spain and France and where the Catalan language is spoken.
+With a country of that size we can insert just six cities and have full coverage of its nationwide weather conditions.
+Note that the ``Error`` type for the EdgeDB client has an ``.is()`` method that lets us check what sort of error was returned.
+We will use it to check for a ``ConstraintViolationError`` to see if a city has already been inserted, and otherwise print an "Unexpected error" for anything else.

 .. code-block:: rust